bahari/USDX-EX-RADIO/README.md

 Furthermore the final LPF stage will further suppressed the harmonics after the RF PA stage.
 RF harmonics was test and measured by using spectrum analyzer.
 I used the TinySA as a main spectrum analyzer with a 100W 30dB attenuator.

-Adjustments and fine tuning process for the LPF was done with a minimum efforts since I only required -10dBm RF output in order to feed RF PA.
+Adjustments and fine tuning process for the LPF was done with a minimum efforts since I only required -10dBm RF output in order to feed the RF PA.

 ## 80m Bands LPF Simulation